ActiveBrainAtlasPipeline/center_of_mass/README.md

 1. The default output directory is `atlas_ng` outside the `center_of_mass` folder.
 1. Copy that directory to location accessible by your web server.
 1. Open neuroglancer.
 In the source tab, input `precomputed://https:{PATH_TO_ATLAS_IN_YOUR_SERVER}`.
+1. Click the button `Create as segmentation layer` on the bottom right corner if the layer does not show up.
 1. The atlas should show up as a new layer.
+(To show the volume in the 3rd quadrant, go to the `Seg.` tab on the top right corner and click the segments).

 #### Aligning the atlas for Neuroglancer
 1. To align the atlas in Neuroglancer you will also need an existing stack of images to get the centers of mass.